radostint/Quizera/README.md

 ## Fragments
 ### Category Fragment
-Contains all playable quizzes(categories).
+Shows all playable quizzes(categories).
 ### Ranking Fragment
-Contains best scores of all players.
+Shows best scores of all players.
+### Profile fragment
+Shows information about current user.
 ## Other classes
 * Common
   * Common.class |    Used for storing global variables.